Measuring Redshift using Spectra

 What Causes Redshift?

 There are two ways to think about redshift: Doppler shift and Cosmological Redshift.
-These two effects both lengthen wavelengths that are emitted from an astronomical object, but in two very different ways .
+Both effects refer to the change in the wavelength of light that is emitted from an astronomical object, but you can think about them in two very different ways.

 Doppler Shift